TvO-26/Beauty-is-in-the-eye-of-the-beholder-unless-AI-suggests-otherwise/README.md

 Under 'code', the python scripts used in various stages of the research are available.

-Under 'survey' a PDF export of the survey is available.
+Under 'survey' an export of the survey is available.

 Under 'corpus' the set of stimuli and the annotated dataset are available.